-All students are required to take and pass, as part of the BA degree programme, a preliminary one-semester foreign language course.
-(Note: Students will be permitted to take ONLY ONE Basic Foreign Language course to fulfil this requirement).
+All students are required to take and pass, as part of the BA degree programme, a Beginners' level I one-semester foreign language course.
+(Note: Students will be permitted to take ONLY ONE Basic/Beginner's Foreign Language course to fulfil this requirement).